 The Corporation's success, particularly in the entertainment market, depends upon the performance of the content produced by studios and content providers in general.
-If content offerings in any given period fail to generate sufficient interest among customers of such content, this situation could adversely affect the Corporation's activities, revenues, financial position and operating results.
+If D-BOX coded content offerings in any given period fail to generate sufficient interest among customers of such content, or are not presented by commercial theatres and entertainment centres in favour of other non-D-BOX content, this situation could adversely affect the Corporation's activities, revenues, financial position and operating results.
+Moreover, the growing popularity of streaming platforms, the gradual shrinking of the time that elapses from the date of a film's theatrical release to the date a film is available to consumers at home, and programming decisions made by exhibitors and studios that can conflict with each other or with programming decisions made by D-BOX, could adversely affect its theatrical customers' activities, revenues, financial position and operating results and, consequently, those of D-BOX.